 Blunder: A very bad move that changes the evaluation of a position from winning to drawing, drawing to losing, or winning to losing.

 Brilliancy: A game featuring attractive combination play, often a miniature.
 This game may or may not actually win a brilliancy prize.

 Brilliancy prize: A game awarded a special prize at a tournament.
 Historically, brilliancy prizes were awarded to games featuring stunning combinations.
-These have been replaced by best game prizes, with games chosen for quality and not only flashiness.
+See also: best game prize.

 Buchholz: A tiebreak commonly used in Swiss-system tournaments calculated by summing the total scores of a player’s opponents.
 Modified versions include Median Buchholz, Buchholz Cut-1, etc. Also called Solkoff.